eufrezza/eufrezza.github.io/content/teaching/metrics/Econometrics.md

 summary: Prof. Nicola Mastrorocco and Gaia Narciso
 tags:
 - teaching
 title: TA of Econometrics (BSc.
-Year 3)
+Year 3) --  Dermot McAleese prize
 ---
 ## In 2020-2021 I was awarded the Dermot McAleese as Best Teaching Assistant and I was nominated for the Trinity Teaching Award for Postgraduate Students.